Meet our Support Team

 What is your role at the Foundation?
 Community Engagement Coordinator.
 We love to see the schools and services getting the most out of their kitchen garden program experiences and seeing pleasurable food education in action.
 Whether that is learning through challenges or celebrating successes in your kitchen garden, I provide support to help realise those plans and dreams through phone, email and web-based enquiries and I help with webinars when needed.
 I’m part of a fabulous team of passionate people who love to celebrate your stories and to see the wonderful impact the Kitchen Garden Program has on helping children develop positive food habits for life.

-What is your spirit kitchen or garden tool and why?
-My spirit kitchen tool is the chopping board.
-Like a chopping board, I provide stability and support.
-I am reliable and dependable amongst a flurry of activity.
+What kitchen or garden tool are you most like and why?
+My pick of the kitchen tools is the chopping board.
+Like a chopping board, I provide stability and support!
+I'm reliable and dependable amongst a flurry of activity.
 I work best when I’m busy and can juggle many tasks, no matter the shape or size.

 What is your favourite resource or recipe on the Shared Table?
 Ahhh, that’s a tricky decision with so many wonderful resources to tap in to there!
 I would have to say I’m a fan of the recipe collections by ingredient.
 Plus it’s a lovely nod to the layout of Stephanie Alexander’s cookbook The Cook’s Companion.
 Whether it’s Asparagus, Broccoli or Carrots that you’re wanting to prepare and share in the kitchen, searching recipe collections by ingredients is as easy as A,B,C!